-Free News: Gold, Silver & Forex, Bitcoin, Stocks, Crude Oil Markets
+Free Articles: Gold, Silver & Forex, Bitcoin, Stocks & Crude Oil

 Below you will find some of our daily trading alerts and our other free essays on the following markets: gold and silver, forex, stocks, bitcoin, crude oil, and on the economy in general.
 If you'd like to be notified about new free articles, please take a few seconds to sign up for our free mailing list using the green block on the right side of the page.

 Platinum seems to have caught up with gold after over a year of the yellow metal's dominance.
 Will it be a replay of March 2012, when only a small breakout, followed by a quick return to gold's outperformance took place?
 In today's essay we discuss this matter in full, considering both fundamental and technical factors.